Meckazin/ChromeKatz/README.md

  1. No admin access required
  1. No need to inject into other processes
  1. No writing files on disk
+ 1. No need to touch the on-disk profile databases

 ElevationKatz will start a new browser process in suspended state and attach a debugger to it.
 Then it will scan the browser dll to find the instruction where the browser returns from call to **os_crypt::DecryptAppBoundString** and setting a breakpoint immediately after.
 Once the breakpoint is hit, the tool will dump the encryption key from the memory.